reelgirly/Flex-2-15-Haswell-/README.md

 **Kexts to patch:**

-- AppleGraphicsPowerManagement.kext / put lowest GPU-freq to 200Mhz aand enable all powerstates
+- AppleGraphicsPowerManagement.kext / put lowest GPUFrequency to 200Mhz and enable all powerstates
-- AppleUSBCardReader.kext / to make SDcardReader AppleCompatible
+- AppleUSBCardReader.kext / to make internal SDCardReader Apple compatible

-**Clover**
+**Clover:**

 - use included config.plist